billroy/bitlash-commander/README.md

 	- invisible button for setup

 - BUG: click on text of repeating button doesn't stop it

-- startup initialization
-	- pinmode / startup script / functions on bitlash
-	- initial control values
-	- or is it just another button? script limit 80 chars
-	- auto-run specified buttons at startup

 - doc:
 	- big picture system data flow